influxdata/docs-v2/content/influxdb/clustered/query-data/execute-queries/optimize-queries.md

 - Follow [schema design best practices](/influxdb/clustered/write-data/best-practices/schema-design/) to make your data easier to query.
 - [Downsample data](/influxdb/clustered/process-data/downsample/).
-- Custom-partition your data (Not available for Serverless)
+- Use custom-partitioning for your data.
+(How?)

 (Qualify this?
 For example, if query speed is more important than cost or resource use?)
 - "Prewarm" query caches by running the query a few times.